gbv/login-server/README.md

 [![Build Status](https://travis-ci.com/gbv/login-server.svg?branch=master)](https://travis-ci.com/gbv/login-server)
 [![standard-readme compliant](https://img.shields.io/badge/readme%20style-standard-brightgreen.svg)](https://github.com/RichardLitt/standard-readme)

-This repository offers a user database to be used with the [Cocoda Mapping Tool](https://github.com/gbv/cocoda).
+This repository offers a login server to be used with the [Cocoda Mapping Tool](https://github.com/gbv/cocoda).
 It allows users to authenticate using different providers (e.g. GitHub, ORCID).
+See [this Pen](https://codepen.io/stefandesu/pen/vbaJwo) for an example on how you could use this.

 ## Table of Contents